peng8350/flutter_pulltorefresh/README.md

 | footerConfig |  This setting will affect which type of indicator you use and config contains a lot props,such as triigerDistance,completedurtion...    | Config | LoadConfig | optional |
 | enableOverScroll |  the switch of Overscroll,When you use  RefreshIndicator(Material), you may have to shut down.    | bool | true | optional |

-## Attention point
-1.The component is unbounded, so when you use it, be careful about the problems caused by the height, especially the column, stack, which is also a control of unrestricted height, to be extra careful.

 ## LICENSE